Narigo/scalajs-fun/README.md

 `HttpDriver`.
 As the Scycle code is now a lot like the real CycleJS implementation and we can try to simplify the implementation a bit.

+The next improvements were meant to get rid of some type issues and things that made the code overly complex.
+One thing to note is the `DriverFunction[_, _]`.
+It was used to make a driver always return an observable.
+If we look closely into the Cycle code, this concept does not even exist.
+By now, the code got rid of this structure and lets all drivers include some function to return an `Observable[_]`.
+This is more like the real implementation and works quite well now.

+## Current status

+It seems like the current implementation is at least somewhat okay for now and works for easy apps (see `ScycleApp`).
+Maybe now is the time to test this against the last few videos and see if everything works as expected.
+We can also make some improvements to the creation to the drivers still: Cycle uses `makeXXXDriver` functions to construct a driver.
+The current code just relies on `new XXXDriver` instead.